kaltura/DeveloperPortalDocs/documentation/player-sdk/Player-Plugin-Overview.md

 ## Introduction
 A plugin for the Kaltura Player uses a combination of HTML, JavaScript and/or CSS to somehow customize the player.
 In other words, anything you can do in a web page, you can do in a plugin.

-At a high level, a plugin integrates with the player by listening and emitting events.
+At a high level, a plugin integrates with the Player by listening to and emitting events.

 The plugins can be developed to: